Gift Acceptance Policy

 • Could expose the organization to liability, adverse publicity, or conflicts of interest.

-Gift policy review
+Gift Acceptance Policy review

 The Development Team will periodically review the gift acceptance policy and consult legal counsel when necessary to ensure compliance and address concerns.